nulltask/jquery-processing/Readme.md

 # jquery-processing

-  A tiny Processing.js utility build on jQuery.
+  A tiny Processing.js utility built on jQuery.

 ## Installation